I’m taking back the management of my day—15 minutes at a time.

 - Don’t be afraid to change habits.
 I’m fully expecting to look back over this week and see a whole bunch of misused time.
 And that’s okay.
 Part of this exercise is learning what I need to change.

 What do you think?
 Are you interested in joining the challenge as I schedule out my week 15-minutes at a time?
-Click these here to download my FREE templates including your weekly schedule and a task checklist!
+Click these here to download my FREE Subscriber Library including your weekly schedule and a task checklist!